Coordinator client API

 POST /api/v2/secrets

-This API endpoint only works when Users
+This API endpoint only works when Users were defined in the manifest.

 The user connects via mutual TLS using the user client certificate in the TLS Handshake.